mrjoes/manjaro-optimus-config/README.md

 ------------

 I'm using `lightdm`, you might have to tweak the installation scripts to work with other display managers.
-See how it works section for more information.

 1. Clone the repo
 2. If you used `mhwd` to install video drivers, `mhwd` will create few